 In general, when buying a computer, IS&T recommends that students purchase hardware that supports the latest operating systems and includes as much memory and the fastest processor speed your budget will allow.
 In addition, we recommend purchasing the extended manufacturer warranty to protect your device.

 Other aspects to keep in mind are the size and weight (you’ll want something that isn’t a burden to carry around), battery life, and camera placement (you should be able to work on your computer while participating in remote learning or work).

-For answers to other questions about computing at MIT, check out these resources before you arrive on campus:
+For answers to questions about computing at MIT, bookmark these online resources:

 - IS&T’s website: A goldmine of information regarding everything IT at MIT.
 It even has a Students page to help you get started.
 There you can find a checklist of things to do as a new student, like signing up for Kerberos, Duo, and more.

-- Knowledge Base: MIT’s searchable database of IT information.
-You’ll find how-tos and FAQs on almost any IT topic, like how to install a certificate or learn about Kerberos.
+- The Knowledge Base: MIT’s searchable database of IT information.
+You’ll find how-tos and FAQs on almost any IT topic.

 Get IT help 24x7